Summary of Significant Accounting Policies

 Unrealized gains or losses on available-for-sale securities for which the Company expects to fully recover the amortized cost basis are recognized in accumulated other comprehensive (loss) income, a component of stockholders’ equity.
 If the Company intends to sell a debt security, or it is more likely than not that it would be required to sell a debt security before the recovery of its amortized cost basis, the entire difference between the security's amortized cost basis and its fair value at the balance sheet date would be recognized as a loss in the condensed consolidated statements of operations.

 The Company reports accrued interest receivable separately from the available-for-sale securities and has elected not to measure an allowance for credit losses for accrued interest receivables.
 Uncollectible accrued interest is written off when the Company determines that no additional interest payments will be received.
-Approximately $0.4 million in interest income was receivable as of June 30, 2022 and classified within Other Receivables on the condensed consolidated balance sheets.
+Classified within Other Receivables on the condensed consolidated balance sheets, approximately $0.4 million in interest income was receivable as of September 30, 2022 and December 31, 2021.

 Interest earned on investment securities is reported in interest income, net of applicable adjustments for accretion of discounts and amortization of premiums accounted for by the level yield method with no pre-payment anticipated.